Intro to Alpine Climbing

-We also offer custom dates for this 6 day course.
+We also offer custom dates for this 6 day course in North America, Alaska, and the Alps.
 Get in touch with us if specific dates work best for you!

 Take note of our small ratio of two students to one instructor.
 Most "Intro to Alpine" courses run at a much higher ratio of 5:1.
 While that does allow for a less expensive course, we believe that the quality of our small ratio will shine.
 The smaller ratio allows us to move quicker in complex terrain, opens up the opportunity for climbing more technical routes, provides you with more hands on learning, and a more personal experience.

 While each day has learning outcomes, we believe that alpine climbing is best learned doing just that, alpine climbing.
 So while some days will have sections of more structured lessons, we try to make movement through the terrain, and on route a big part of the day.

 Day 1: We spend the first day teaching and/or reviewing the basic building blocks of climbing to make sure the fundamentals are understood.

 Knots (overhand family, figure 8 family, butterfly, flat overhand, water knot, double fisherman, stopper knot)

 Overview of hard and soft goods (equipment care, understanding application and limitations)

 Day 3: We head back up a tram to find some crevasses to learn in and around.